ADVERTISEMENT

 Product Review: Casio CT-S1 – Keyboard To Go

-• The CT-S1 follows the concept of the Casiotone keyboards from the 80s.
+• The CT-S1 continues the legacy of the Casiotone keyboards from the ’80s.

-• For the piano-oriented player, the lightweight and compact 61-keyboard offers good grand piano and electric piano sounds.
+• For the piano-oriented player, the lightweight and compact 61-key keyboard offers high-quality grand and electric piano sounds.

-• With built-in speakers, Bluetooth and many other sounds, the CT-S1 has features from the stage piano range.
+• With built-in speakers, Bluetooth, and many additional sounds, the CT-S1 has all the features you’d expect from a stage piano.

 Pros and Cons